wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 that are carried out after it starts.

 On transactional load, if the address hits the write set, then the dirty value is forwarded.
-Otherwise, the barrier adds the address into the read set, and checks the locking status.
-If the lock is beging held, then the current read phase overlaps with the write phase of another transaction, and the transaction therefore aborts.
+Otherwise, the barrier adds the address into the read set, and samples the lock status as well as the version.
-If the lock bit is clear, but the version is greater than bt, then the read phase also overlaps with a write phase, because the write timestamp must be obtained after the current transaction starts.
-The load is then performed.
+The read operation is then performed.
+After performing load, a post-validation routine checks the validity of the read phase up to the current point of execution by examining the current lock status and version.
+If the lock is held, then a conflict is detected because another transaction is currently in its write phase.
+If the lock bit is clear, but the version differs from the version in the sampled lock value, then a transaction must have modified the data item during the load.
+If versions agree, but they are greater than than current transaction's bt, then a write must have been carried out before the sampling took place, but after the read phase starts.
+Because otherwise, either the timestamps will disagree, or the obtained commit timestamp is smaller than the bt.
+In all three cases above, the transaction aborts.